iccv2025shenzhen/iccv2025shenzhen/index.md

 ## Our proposal

-Welcome to download and read our proposal [(high resolution, 15MB)](http://iccv2025shenzhen.github.io/ICCV2025shenzhen.pdf) and [(low resolution, 6MB)](http://iccv2025shenzhen.github.io/ICCV2025shenzhen_compact.pdf) for ICCV 2025 at Shenzhen.
+You are sincerely invited to download and read our proposal [(high resolution, 15MB)](http://iccv2025shenzhen.github.io/ICCV2025shenzhen.pdf) and [(low resolution, 6MB)](http://iccv2025shenzhen.github.io/ICCV2025shenzhen_compact.pdf) for ICCV 2025 at Shenzhen.

 You can click the following photo to view it online without downloading it.